dylanmarquezpr/Experiment-4/README.md

 <img width="834" height="500" alt="Screenshot 2025-09-18 005051" src="https://github.com/user-attachments/assets/439cecbb-91fe-4a8e-970b-bcfac76d19ec" />

+The code begins with plt.figure(figsize=(10,6)) to set the size of the figure, for the plot to become clear.
+The plt.bar(boards['Hometown'], boards['Average']) command generates a bar chart, where the x-axis represents different hometowns and the y-axis represents the corresponding average scores.
 This visualization compares average scores across Luzon, Visayas, and Mindanao.
-The yellow bars make the categories distinct, and the chart helps analyze whether location has an effect on performance.

 ### CONCLUSION

 This experiment demonstrated how Pandas and Matplotlib can be applied to effectively analyze and present data.
 Pandas was used to filter the dataset and compute averages, allowing specific groups such as examinees by track, gender, and hometown to be identified.
 Matplotlib provided a visual representation of the results through bar graphs, making it easier to compare categories and observe performance trends.
-The use of different colors improved clarity and distinction between groups, while the graphs complemented the numerical results by highlighting patterns that are less noticeable in raw data.
-Overall, the experiment showed the importance of combining data manipulation with visualization in order to extract meaningful insights and present findings in a clear and organized manner.
+The graphs complemented the numerical results by showing patterns that are less noticeable in raw data.
+The experiment showed the proper utilization of combining data manipulation with visualization in order to extract present findings in a clear and organized manner.